Connecticut Premises Liability Lawyers

 At Jonathan Perkins Injury Lawyers, we believe that everyone has the right to expect public or private property to reach the correct minimum safety requirements for that local area.
 If you have been injured due to the negligence of a property owner, we can help advise if you have grounds to pursue compensation and if so, the best course of action to take.

-To find out more, simply fill out the form to the right – your first case review is free.
+To find out more, simply fill out the form – your first case evaluation is free.

 Common Liability Cases